 - Mike suspected, that when a furnace or air conditioner was ranked first in consumer reviews one year, its ranking would then tank the next year because every single chop-shop and unlicensed contractor would be selling that equipment to get customers.
 On this particular year, Goodman ranked first…guess what happened the next year?
 You bet…Goodman reviews tanked, and the best part is, none of the major furnace brands had updated or changed their equipment – it was the same exact equipment!
 I’ve noticed this phenomenon every year since, to one degree or another.

 The moral of the story is simple – most premature furnace or air conditioner failures are due to improper installation, not the equipment itself!
 As such, consumer reviews are a poor way to find the top furnace brand for your project.

-Final Thoughts on Our Top 10 Furnace Brands
+Final Thoughts on the Top 10 Furnace Brands

 My advice on choosing one of the top 10 furnace brands is simple: spend your time researching HVAC contractors until you find someone that you trust, then make sure that they use one of the reputable brands above.
 I’ve given you my opinions on the matter – at great length – but at least now you have a good place to start from.
 To help in your search, here is a good article: How to Choose an HVAC Contractor.
 Overall, they are all high-quality furnaces that should last you 20-30 years if cared for properly.
-I hope this helped, good luck, and if you live in Southern California, you might be in our service area!
-Click below for more details.
+I hope this helped, and good luck!